 - In the Links column, click the new window icon for the environment whose Airflow web interface you want to view.

-- Log in with the Google account that has the approperiate permissions.
+- Log in with the Google account that has the appropriate permissions.

 Retrieving the web interface URL via the